Top 10 Festivals Celebrated in Indonesia 2025

 The Dieng Culture Festival is an annual event that takes place in the Dieng Plateau in Central Java, Indonesia.

-The festival is initiated by the local government and tourism organizations, with the aim to promote the Dieng Plateau as a tourist destination and to showcase the rich cultural heritage of the region.
+The festival is initiated by the local government and tourism organizations, with the aim of promoting the Dieng Plateau as a tourist destination and showcasing the rich cultural heritage of the region.

 It is now a celebration of the cultural heritage and traditions of the Dieng community and is a popular tourist attraction for both domestic and international visitors.